-Architectural history will record the early years of the 21st Century as the beginning of a quantum leap in landmark building design.
+Architectural history will record the early years of the 21st century as the beginning of a quantum leap in landmark building design.

 Non-linear FEA is far from new.
 For decades, many industries such as aeronautical, automotive and manufacturing, with a vested interest in avoiding the expense and time involved in testing physical prototypes, have used FEA models, speeding time to market and making better, safer products.

 That the construction industry appears to have lagged behind is down to simple economics.
-The companies that first made use of non-linear FEA techniques were using them to design products that would be sold in their hundreds of thousands – if not millions.
-A building will only be constructed once.
+The companies that first made use of non-linear FEA techniques

 While super-computing remained the prerogative of the super-wealthy, no single building could afford the luxury of testing the unknown.
 Its architects and engineers were forced to build from past experience, because no safety code would allow the construction of a building design that could not be tested.

-But, in the 21st Century, dramatic increases in computing power and the development of intuitive interfaces have changed the game, making advanced modelling tools such as non-linear FEA software available to anyone with a PC – and allowing the increasingly realistic modelling of innovative structures that simply would not have been built in a previous century.
+But, in the 21st century, dramatic increases in computing power and the development of intuitive interfaces have changed the game, making advanced modelling tools such as non-linear FEA software available to anyone with a PC and allowing the increasingly realistic modelling of innovative structures that simply would not have been built in a previous century.

 The structural implication of this slenderness is a unique level of interaction between the overall buckling of the arch and the local buckling of the individual chords.